NasalDaemon/Static-DI/docs/modules-example.md

 <details>
 <summary>:warning: NOTE: the data type dependencies are simply showing off features!
 Don't resolve data types inside nodes just because you can!</summary>

 > It is generally recommended for simplicity that well-known data types used by multiple nodes are defined _independently_ of and _externally_ to nodes.
 Humans tend to find types much more easily through a well organised file structure, rather than traversing clusters of interdependent nodes.
 If a data type does need to be configurable using `Context::Root` or `ResolveTypes`, the concrete type itself still should be indepedently defined in a well-named class that is easy to find.
-It can then be simply aliased in the custom root or the node's trait type.
+It can then be simply aliased in the custom root or the node's trait types.
 >
 > Order of preference for dependencies on data types:
 > 1. Type defined externally and used directly by nodes